4ms/STS/STS-firmwares.md

 *New Features:*

-  * Drag-and-dropping WAV files to SD card works better:
+  * __Drag-and-dropping WAV files to SD card works better__:
     * Adding WAV files to an existing folder now adds the files to the bank if there are empty slots.
     * If there are no empty slots, the files can be added using Edit + Next File.
     * On boot, the STS will try to fill empty slots in banks by searching in the bank's folder:
       * If the bank contains files from multiple folders, the lowest-numbered sample file's folder is used.

+  * __Adjust 1V/OCT jack offset__
-  * Holding down Bank 1 + Bank 2 + Edit while tapping REC and REC Bank adjusts 1V/oct cv jack offset.
+    * Hold down Bank 1 + Bank 2 + Edit while tapping either REC or REC Bank button.
+      * REC shifts downwards, REC Bank shifts upwards.
+    * Settings are saved in memory (save using Edit + Save after making necessary adjustments).
-    * _This compensates for small DC offsets on the jack which causes the two playback channels to be out of tune with each other and/or the Record channel (even if the Pitch knob is centered).
-All units are calibrated in the factory, but variations in power supplies and grounding configurations of cases may cause DC offset to appear in a user's system._
+    * If there is a difference in pitch between the audio being monitored and playback, or a difference in playback pitch between channels, then this may need to be adjusted.
+All units are calibrated in the factory, but variations in power supplies and grounding configurations of cases may cause DC offset to appear in a user's system.
-    * REC shifts it downwards, REC Bank shifts it upwards.
-    * Settings are saved in flash (save using Edit + Save after making necessary adjustments).

 *Fixes:*